andrepestana/andrepestana.github.io/RuleOfThree.md

 1. Open the Rule of Three app on your Android device.
 2. Enter the three known values in the provided input fields.
-3. Tap the "Calculate" button to compute the fourth value.
-4. View the result displayed on the screen along with an explanation of the calculation.
+3. View the result displayed on the screen along with an explanation of the calculation.
-5. Optionally, share your results using the share button.
+4. Optionally, share your results using the share button.

 ## Support